uds-se/debuggingbook/docs/beta/notebooks/README.md

 * You can __read chapters in your browser__.
 Check out the list of chapters in the menu above, or start right away with the [introduction to debugging](https://www.debuggingbook.org/html/Intro_Debugging.html) or [how debuggers work](https://www.debuggingbook.org/html/Debugger.html).
 All code is available for download.

 * You can __interact with chapters as Jupyter Notebooks__ (beta).
-This allows you to edit and extend the code, experimenting _live in your browser._  Simply select "Resources $\rightarrow$ Edit as Notebook" at the top of each chapter. <a href="https://mybinder.org/v2/gh/uds-se/debuggingbook/master?filepath=docs/notebooks/Debugger.ipynb" target=_blank>Try interacting with the introduction to interactive debuggers.</a>
+This allows you to edit and extend the code, experimenting _live in your browser._  Simply select "Resources → Edit as Notebook" at the top of each chapter. <a href="https://mybinder.org/v2/gh/uds-se/debuggingbook/master?filepath=docs/notebooks/Debugger.ipynb" target=_blank>Try interacting with the introduction to interactive debuggers.</a>

 * You can __use the code in your own projects__.
-You can download the code as Python programs; simply select "Resources $\rightarrow$ Download Code" for one chapter or "Resources $\rightarrow$ All Code" for all chapters.
+You can download the code as Python programs; simply select "Resources → Download Code" for one chapter or "Resources → All Code" for all chapters.
 These code files can be executed, yielding (hopefully) the same results as the notebooks.
 Once the book is out of beta, you can also [install the Python package](https://www.debuggingbook.org/html/Importing.html).

 * You can __present chapters as slides__.
 This allows for presenting the material in lectures.
-Just select "Resources $\rightarrow$ View slides" at the top of each chapter. <a href="https://www.debuggingbook.org/slides/Debugger.slides.html" target=_blank>Try viewing the slides for how debuggers work.</a>
+Just select "Resources → View slides" at the top of each chapter. <a href="https://www.debuggingbook.org/slides/Debugger.slides.html" target=_blank>Try viewing the slides for how debuggers work.</a>

 ## Who this Book is for